Phsphrus/EarthGrabber/README.md

 ![Version](https://img.shields.io/badge/Version-1.0.4-blue?style=for-the-badge&)

 ## How do i use the grabber?
-Use the "READ ME.txt" file or this youtube video
+Use the "READ ME.txt" file or this youtube video https://www.youtube.com/watch?v=Gaw7vKcR1c0

+## WARNING
+this is for personal use ONLY do not hack anyone without there consent or anyone
 ## Features
     • Anti-random trigger/anti virus total api trigger
     • Anti-VM.